 There are a number of possibilities to take a different view for the adjustment of VAT, which may differ from the view of the Dutch Tax Authorities.
 We recommend that you consult your PwC Indirect Tax specialist before adopting one of these views.
-PwC sees possibilities for a different point of view in the taxation of VAT hospitality costs, the company car and the calculation of the BUA threshold.
+PwC sees possibilities for a different point of view in the taxation of VAT hospitality costs (prevention of double taxation), the company car and the calculation of the BUA threshold.

-What can you do if you would like to adopt or benefit from one of the different
+What can you do if you would like to adopt or benefit from one of the different views set out